What is an insight?

 The insights you generate must be unexpected.
 Otherwise, clients will think you are saying obvious things.
 And it must be significant and relevant to the problem at hand.
 Otherwise, it will be just weird information.

+But consultants often struggle to generate those insights when it comes to real-life work.
 It's hard to do something when you have never done it before.

 That is why I coach consultants through practical exercises.